This FAQ outlines information for first-year students who will be arriving on campus at Yale-NUS in July/August 2021.

 If the pooled swab test results is positive, you will be required to go for additional testing to confirm the diagnosis.
 Another appointment will be made for you at the earliest opportunity.
 Meanwhile you should continue to self-isolate until the retest results are known.

 If the individual swab test is positive, the medical team will contact you and inform you on the next steps, including hospitalisation.

 Orientation is the official start to your Yale-NUS College education and the chance to get to meet your classmates and immerse yourself into the community and the larger campus life, and learn about the resources at Yale-NUS College.
-Orientation programmes will involve Rectors, Assistant Dean, Dean’s Fellows, and faculty members.
+Orientation programmes will involve Rectors, Assistant Dean, Residential Life Officers, and faculty members.
 Certain days will be devoted to introducing you to the resources on/off campus, while other days are devoted to social and community activities.
-Details, including a schedule, can be found on the Orientation website.Note: In light of the current COVID-19 pandemic situation, Orientation 2020 will be held with modified arrangements.
-More information on the website and be sure to follow our Orientation Instagram, Facebook, and YouTube to get the latest updates!

 Parents/Family members who are not Singapore residents are not allowed to enter Singapore due to ongoing travel restrictions.
-Current entry information for travelers are outlined here: https://www.ica.gov.sg/covid-19.
+Please check your eligibility here.

 When students arrive on campus, members of the Orientation Team will be on hand with trolleys to assist students with moving their belongings.
 Students are advised not to bring too many items for move-in and will have the opportunity to purchase additional items locally at any time after the start of the semester.